It is a chronic disorder that causes recurrent unprovoked seizures.

 - Ketogenic diet: More than half of people who do not respond to medication benefit from this diet high in fat and low in carbohydrates.

 - Wound surgery: the area of the brain that causes seizure activity can be eliminated or altered.
 Research into new treatments in this regard is ongoing.

 - One treatment that may be available in the future is deep brain stimulation.
 It is a procedure in which the electrodes are implanted in your brain.
-Then a generator is implanted in his chest.
+Then a generator is embedded in his chest.
 The generator sends electrical impulses to the brain to help decrease seizures.